 6. Consider your lighting options

-There are a great number of lighting options out there for those hoping to achieve the contemporary look.
+There are a great number of lighting options out there for those hoping to achieve the contemporary style living room.

 The main rule of thumb is to find a way to carefully spotlight the statement pieces in the room, such as bold works of art or carefully positioned pieces of furniture.
 The main types of lighting for this purpose include: